swapnilbose-code/data-analyst-portfolio/Customer-Churn-Analysis/README.md

 # Project Overview
 Analyzed customer data to identify factors contributing to customer churn and provide insights to improve customer retention strategies.

+# Business Problem
+The company is experiencing customer churn, leading to revenue loss, but lacks visibility into the key factors driving customer attrition.

 ## 📊 Dashboard Preview
 ![Dashboard](Dashboard%20Preview.jpg)